kneehit/Ad-Demand/README.md

 ## Work in Progress - (Currently working on Data Visualization and Web Scrapping for additional features)
-- [x] Web Scrapping for city population
+- [x] Web Scrapping Population of Cities from Wikipedia
 - [ ] Data Visualization